dagbdagb/APCnotes/README.md

 # APCnotes
 Lessons learned for managing APC gear.
 These are my cliff-notes for handling of APC PDUs, UPSes and ATSes with NMC2 and NMC3.
+Hopefully, it acts as a shortcut for someone handed to task of bringing their APC stuff up to date.

 ## Disclaimer
 I take no responsibility of any kind for the results of following instructions or trusting information found here.
 Instructions/information found on the Internet may be incomplete, incorrect, deceiving and/or malicious.
 Trust, but verify.